2014 Georgia state elections: Judicial Elections

 Three seats on the Georgia Supreme Court and five seats on the Georgia Court of Appeals were up for statewide elections.
 Supreme Court justices Robert Benham, Keith Blackwell and Harris Hines and Court of Appeals judges Gary Andrews, Elizabeth Branch, Sara Doyle, Carla McMillian and Billy Ray II all won their respective races uncontested.

+Georgia General Assembly

+All 56 seats in the Georgia State Senate and 180 seats in the Georgia House of Representatives were up for election.